The road to gold

 We created an uplifting, home-grown campaign to get locals on board.
 It featured real volunteers against iconic landmarks and highlighted the warmth and diversity of Glasgow’s people.
 We designed and built a bespoke volunteer information and application hub which sat within the event website and supported the campaign.

 Next, we needed to get the local audience excited to spectate.
-We rolled out iconic out-of-home campaign creative over two phases – including a digital and print wall takeover in Buchanan Subway station.
+We rolled out striking out-of-home campaign creative over two phases – including a digital and print wall takeover in Buchanan Subway station.

 We designed a 32pp ticketing guide, of which 100k were printed.